Western Illinois University: Macomb Campus

 Special Education General Curriculum(#163) clearance to student teach

-APT K-12 (#104)successful completion of student teaching and certification.
+APT K-12 (#104)successful completion of student teaching and licensure.

 SCHOLARSHIPS AND GRANTS

 Grants are available from the State of Illinois for those students who pursue certification in special education.
 Students receiving these grants are typically expected to teach in a special education classroom for several years upon graduation.
 See the Illinois Student Assistance Commission's (ISAC) website for additional information.